Theoretical Foundations of Conformal Prediction: Split conformal prediction as a special case

 With all this in mind, we can then construct the \emph{split conformal prediction} set as

 where

 and where we use the notation $S_i$ as shorthand for $s(X_i, Y_i)$.
-Note that $\hat{q}$ is equivalent to the threshold $\hat{q}^y$ defined for full conformal in~\eqref{eq:full-cp-quantile} (since the score function does not depend on the dataset, there is no dependence on $y$---i.e., $S_i = S_i^y$ for all $y$, and consequently, $\hat{q} = \hat{q}^y$ for all $y$).
-See Figure~\ref{fig:split-CP-qhat} for a visualization of the split conformal quantile $\hat{q}$.
+Note that $\hat{q}$ is equivalent to the conformal quantile $\hat{q}^y$ defined for full conformal in~\eqref{eq:full-cp-quantile} (since the score function does not depend on the dataset, there is no dependence on $y$---i.e., $S_i = S_i^y$ for all $y$ and all $i\in[n]$, and consequently, $\hat{q} = \hat{q}^y$ for all $y$).